3.11. Aurora

 C:\Users\user>rundll32.exe AuroraFunctionTest.dll StartW

 on the command line of an asset.
-As a result you should see following message in the Service Control > Aurora > Response Action Logs:
+As a result, you should see the following message in the Service Control > Aurora > Response Action Logs:

 Aurora Service Successfully Deployed